A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Model Application: Swissmetro Mode Choice

-The three benchmarks are logit models. \textbf{MNL-A} is similar to Bierlaire et al.(2001)'s MNL specification but with some enhancements: 1) the value of travel time and value of headway are made mode-specific; 2) all levels of age and luggage categories are included; and 3) cost coefficients are fixed to -1.0 for directly reading VOT from time coefficients (Table \ref{tab:coef_MNLA}).
+We set up four benchmarks: three MNL models and a Mixed Logit model. \textbf{MNL-A} is similar to Bierlaire et al.(2001)'s MNL specification but with some enhancements: 1) the value of travel time and value of headway is made mode-specific; 2) all levels of age and luggage categories are included; and 3) cost coefficients are fixed to -1.0 for directly reading VOT from time coefficients (Table \ref{tab:coef_MNLA}).
 In the benchmark \textbf{MNL-B}, we add the interaction terms: time*age, time*income and time*purpose (Table \ref{tab:coef_MNLB}).
-The third benchmark \textbf{MNL-C} is a MNL with all pairs of first-order interactions between characteristics and attributes (Table \ref{tab:coef_MNLC}).
-This model is equivalent to a TasteNet-MNL with all taste coefficients modeled by a neural network without hidden layers.
+The third benchmark \textbf{MNL-C} is an MNL with all pairs of first-order interactions between characteristics and attributes (Table \ref{tab:coef_MNLC}).
+This model is equivalent to a TasteNet-MNL with all taste coefficients modeled by a neural network with no hidden layer.
+The \textbf{Mixed Logit} model has a normally distributed travel time coefficient for each alternative, along with interactions between individual characteristics with travel time for each alternative.
+Intercepts and coefficients for heading are alternative specific and not randomly distributed.
+Estimated model coefficients for the benchmarking models are shown in Table \ref{tab:coef_MNLA}, \ref{tab:coef_MNLB}, \ref{tab:coef_MNLC} and \ref{tab:coef_MixedLogit}.

+L-MNL is not selected as a benchmark because it is a special case covered by TasteNet-MNL for the Swissmetro dataset: all unused variables in the data-driven part of the L-MNL utility are individual characteristics, so that the data-driven utility in L-MNL corresponds to the ASC taste functions estimated by TasteNet.
+Given a more complex dataset, we could have a unified version of L-MNL and TasteNet-MNL, whose utility consists of a data-driven component from L-MNL, a TasteNet component, and a knowledge-driven part.